 In most cases, CL and RS records overlap.
 When RS mode is active, both RS and CL records only contain L1 data.
-We implemented two modes of merging CL and RS data: 1) use CL data only, 2) use the complete RS record complemented with CL data where no RS data are present (RS+CL).
+We implemented two modes of merging CL and RS data: (1) use CL data only, (2) use the complete RS record complemented with CL data where no RS data are present (RS+CL).
 Below we present a comparison of refractivity retrievals for both merging modes.
 The merged data are re-sampled with a uniform sampling rate, which can be specified by the user.
 For example, if in the RS+CL merging mode 1 kHz re-sampling is requested, then the RS data keep their full sampling rate, and the CL data are up-sampled at 1 kHz.

-3 GRAS/METOP data contain a significant amount of data gaps both in CL and RS modes 4 (Bonnedal et al., 2010).
+GRAS/METOP data contain a significant amount of data gaps both in CL and RS modes (Bonnedal et al., 2010a,b).
 Gaps in CL mode mostly occur when RS data are present.
-For each 5 gap its length is evaluated.
-If the gap length exceeds some pre-specified threshold the data 6 after the gap for setting events or, correspondingly, the data before the gap for rising events 7 are discarded.
-It the gap length does not exceed the threshold, the deviation of the phase 8 excess from the phase model and the amplitude inside the gap are linearly interpolated to the 9 uniform time grid between the two surrounding points where the signal is present.
-This fill-in 10 procedure introduces some additional uncertainty.
-However, if the gap length threshold is 11 chosen small enough, the uncertainty will also be insignificant.
-In this study the threshold was 12 0.04 second.
+For each gap its length is evaluated.
+If the gap length exceeds some pre-specified threshold the data after the gap for setting events or, correspondingly, the data before the gap for rising events are discarded.
+If the gap length does not exceed the threshold, the deviation of the phase excess from the phase model and the amplitude inside the gap are linearly interpolated to the uniform time grid between the two surrounding points where the signal is present.
+This fill-in procedure introduces some additional uncertainty.
+However, if the gap length threshold is chosen small enough, the uncertainty will also be insignificant.
+In this study the threshold was 0.04 s.

-13 The data processing algorithm follows the guidelines described in (Gorbunov et al. 2006, 14 Gorbunov et al. 2011).
-The main steps include: 1) quality control and extrapolation of missing 15 L2 where RS mode is active, 2) combination of bending (refraction) angle retrieval based on 16 geometric optics (GO) above 25 km and wave optics below 25 km using the CT2 algorithm 17 introduced by Gorbunov and Lauritsen (2004), the lowest altitude of a retrieved bending angle 18 profile is determined as the maximum of the correlation of the CT2 amplitude with the step 19 function (Gorbunov et al. 2006), 3) ionospheric correction combined with the statistical 20 optimization (Gorbunov 2002a), 4) standard refractivity retrieval by the Abel inversion, and 21 5) dry temperature retrieval.
+The data processing algorithm follows the guidelines described in (Gorbunov et al., 2006, 2011).
+The main steps include: (1) quality control and extrapolation of missing L2 where RS mode is active, (2) combination of bending (refraction) angle retrieval based on geometric optics (GO) above 25 km and wave optics below 25 km using the CT2 algorithm introduced by Gorbunov and Lauritsen (2004), the lowest altitude of a retrieved bending angle profile is determined as the maximum of the correlation of the CT2 amplitude with the step function (Gorbunov et al., 2006), (3) ionospheric correction combined with the statistical optimization (Gorbunov, 2002a), (4) standard refractivity retrieval by the Abel inversion, and (5) dry temperature retrieval.

-22 3 Results
+3 Results

-23 Figure 1 shows an example of the spectrogram of RO data (Hocke et al. 1999; Gorbunov 2002b) indicating a reflection from the ocean surface combined with minor atmospheric 24 25 multipath propagation effects.
+Figure 1 shows an example of the spectrogram of RO data (Hocke et al., 1999; Gorbunov, 2002b) indicating a reflection from the ocean surface combined with minor atmospheric multipath propagation effects.
 Reflected rays form the almost horizontal branch of the bending angle profile near the impact height of 2 km.
-The bending angle profile below 2 km 26 27 is not related to the atmosphere, because below 2 km there are no rays reaching the receiver.
-28 The profile here is obtained from the phase model used to fill in the area where the receiver 29 was unable to track the signal.
+The bending angle profile below 2 km is not related to the atmosphere, because below 2 km there are no rays reaching the receiver.
+The profile here is obtained from the phase model used to fill in the area where the receiver was unable to track the signal.
 This part of the profile is discarded in the inversion.
-Multipath propagation results from a non-monotonic bending angle profile near the impact height of 2.7 30 km.
-Figure 2 shows a similar example where reflection is combined with stronger multipath 31 32 effects.
-Figure 3 shows an example with very strong multipath effects resulting in a wide1 band signal.
-These selected cases demonstrate the ability of the GRAS instrument to correctly

-2 measure RO signals in presence of multipath induced both by the atmospheric conditions and

-3 the Earth's surface reflections.
+Multipath propagation results from a non-monotonic bending angle profile near the impact height of 2.7 km.
+Figure 2 shows a similar example where reflection is combined with stronger multipath effects.
+Figure 3 shows an example with very strong multipath effects resulting in a wide-band signal.
+These selected cases demonstrate the ability of the GRAS instrument to correctly measure RO signals in presence of multipath induced both by the atmospheric conditions and the Earth's surface reflections.